kheppenstall/bike-share/README.md

 **Be sure to have a test for each individual validation.**

 Also, be sure to normalize the table(s) that you build to hold this information, and to use restful routes.
 What's normalization you ask?
 Check out the homework assignments for Day 4 [here](https://github.com/turingschool/homework/blob/master/module-2-homework.markdown) and this [overview](https://gist.github.com/Carmer/f9e060bf1ac30e3ab7b3).

+**Hint:** Any data that will be repeated in a significant amount of rows in your `stations` table should probably be extracted to its own table.

 At the end of this iteration, you should be able to view an index of all stations, view a page for a single station, create a station, edit a station, and delete a station from either the index or the show pages.

 ### Iteration 2